inSileco/inSileco.github.io/content/post/aboutPresentation.md

 that sent a message through a (noisy) channel to a receiver.
 In the specific case of a scientific given a talk that is explaining is research, he/she is the transmitter of a message he/she created and it he sending to an audience.
-For a t The message is a combinatio
+For a t The message is a combination

 So it's a combination between a set of slides and a discourse about it you are prononcing.
 So below I'll give set of general advice but